Domestic Abuse & Immigration

 If you had to leave your relationship or marriage due to domestic abuse, and you have limited leave or have a temporary visa to remain in the UK, and your being here depends on staying with your spouse or unmarried partner, you must seek legal advice on immigration immediately.

 A list of immigration solicitors is available from the agencies mentioned below that can put you in touch with an immigration advisor or solicitor.
-If it is possible for you to make an application for indefinite leave to remain in the UK on the grounds of domestic violence, these agencies can also support your application by providing reports of domestic violence.
+If it is possible for you to make an application for indefinite leave to remain in the UK on the grounds of domestic abuse, these agencies can also support your application by providing reports of domestic abuse.

 When you go to see an immigration advisor or solicitor or are seeking help from the appropriate departments within the council you will be required to provide as much information as possible regarding your immigration status including important documents such as your passport, immigration papers, as well as marriage certificate and birth certificates of your children.